pinpoint-apm/pinpoint/doc/application-inspector.md

 ## 4. Monitoring Streaming Jobs

-There is a batch job that monitors how pinpoint streaming jobs are running.
-To enable this batch job, configure the following files for *pinpoint-web*.
+There is a batch job that monitors how Pinpoint streaming jobs are running.
+To enable this batch job, configure the following files for *Pinpoint-web*.

 **batch.properties**
 ```properties